1dolinski/aidd/README.md

 ## Contributing

-We welcome contributions!
+We **really** welcome contributions and collaboration!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch: